DayuanTan/AlgorithmsAndPractices/README.md

 2. Think out loud.
 Describe your idea/thoughts before coding.
 Talk before write.
 3. Point out your assumption.
 Like arguments/inputs are in memory, are they sorted already or not.
 4. Talk through.
 Write your code while explaining it.
-5. Introduce your tests and run tests.
+5. Introduce your tests and run tests and error handling.
 Test in real time, use examples given, then edge cases.
 6. Time and space complexity analysis.
 Scale analysis.
 7. Optimal solution or follow up.